bfelger/bfelger.github.io/pages/resurrecting-rom/topic-01-cpp.md

     [ELEM_4] = {"elem4", "thing4", ELEM_DATA_4},
  //...
  ```
  ...where `ELEM_1` and so-on are macro definitions in `merc.h` This works even when the elements listed are non-continuous.
-This is not possible in C++, which does not permit this (then again, MSVC doesn't allow this in C, either, because their implementation of C99 is paltry).
+This is not possible in C++, which does not permit this (then again, MSVC doesn't allow this in C, either, because their implementation only goes up to C99, and even that is paltry).

 This isn't just a matter of syntax, but also behavior.
-The C++ standard requires certain optimizations that are not required in C. Other popular C patterns, such as type-punning, are explicitly labeled UB ("Undefined Behavior") in C.
+The C++ standard requires certain optimizations that are not required in C. Other popular C patterns, such as type-punning, are explicitly labeled UB ("Undefined Behavior") in C++.

 ## Reasons to Add C++ to ROM